Labor Utilization Audit FAQ

 Back To Questions

-During the Labor Utilization Audit, Workforce Prescriptions (WRx) examines 9 different areas of labor performance:
+During the Operational Effectiveness Audit™, WRx examines 9 different areas of labor performance:

 WRx then compares all the datasets to differentiate between correlations and root causes.
 We only report back on issues that have a minimum of 3 points of data redundancy.
 This eliminates, "chasing after cultural ghosts" and saves time in implementation.